AdamantLife/MythicTableExtension/README.md

 # MythicTableExtension
- Adds functionality to the Mythic Table vtt
+A Browser to temporarily add functionality to Mythic Table while it's in development